Skip to content

 Inshore Fishing on the South Shore

 While most people have heard of offshore or deep sea fishing, the concept of inshore fishing may be unfamiliar.
-Both types of fishing can be found here on St. Croix, but inshore fishing is done in shallow waters near the shorelines.
+Both types of fishing can be found here on St. Croix, but inshore fishing is done in shallow waters near (or even from) the shorelines.
 These inshore areas are mostly protected from large waves by the islands barrier reefs and are therefore commonly called ‘the flats’.
 Inshore fishing allows you to catch a whole different variety of fish than its offshore counterpart, but it is definitely still sport fishing…so be prepared to work for your catch!

 – Jennie Ogden, Editor